ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                   )
 ~~~~

-A shorthand for a child selector with a single element that is a `name-picker`
+A shorthand for a child appender with a single element that is a `name-picker`
 exists as `dotted-member-name`.
 This shorthand entirely replaces the bracketed syntax.
-For example, `['child']` and `.child` are equivalent as selectors.
+For example, `['child']` and `.child` are equivalent as appenders.

 A `dotted-member-name` starts with a dot `.` followed by an object member's name.